eshadatta/exp-cite-page/quickstart.md

 **For a full description of all the arguments for the static-page-id-generator script, please check [here](https://gitlab.com/crossref/labs/static-page-id-generator/-/blob/main/README.md?ref_type=heads#usage-examples).**

 After all the requirements have been installed, we will first initialize the repository.
 The script will notify the user that it has created a config and pid tracking file.
+The user can also specify which directory the script should track.
+In this case, it is the `content/` directory
 ```
-python run_all.py init -r /tmp/my_science_blog/ -d "https://some-production-domain.org" --doi-prefix "10.5555"
+python run_all.py init -r /tmp/my_science_blog/ -c content -d "https://some-production-domain.org" --doi-prefix "10.5555"
 Config file created: /tmp/my_science_blog/config.yml
 Pid tracking file: /tmp/my_science_blog/pid.json created